ScilifelabDataCentre/data.scilifelab.se/content/highlights/InParanoiDB.md

 This work was supported by the Swedish Research Council Project 2015-05342.
 Open access funding provided by Stockholm University.

 #### Data Availability
-The updated versions of InParanoid-DIAMOND and Domainoid used to obtain the data for InParanoiDB 9 can be found in their respective bitbucket repositories.
+The updated versions of InParanoid-DIAMOND and Domainoid used to obtain the data for InParanoiDB 9 can be found in their respective Bitbucket repositories.

 - [InParanoid-DIAMOND](https://bitbucket.org/sonnhammergroup/inparanoid/src/master/)
 - [Domainoid](https://bitbucket.org/sonnhammergroup/domainoid/src/master/)